lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-12-crypto-protocols.md

 I knew Roger Needham personally and he was jolly annoyed by these observations, as were other senior figures.
 This "attack" relies on Alice opening the protocol with a bad guy, Charlie.
-While the Dolev–Yao threat model declares that the enemy is one of the agents, the Needham–Schroeder paper (written five years earlier), makes weaker assumptions.
+While the Dolev–Yao threat model indeed declares that the enemy is one of the agents, the Needham–Schroeder paper (written five years earlier), makes weaker assumptions.
 Their intruder "only" controls the network: